eugene-panteleev/gitCourse/README.md

 *** this is a git fetch command ***
 *** GIT GRAPH EXTENSION VS CODE USAGE ***
 Let's see how it works.
+Git commit practice: to make a commit without any additional comments at first.